 This 1974 book cover has everything including mod 3D typeface, superimposed naked women in psychedelic colours, and an author named bureau of consumer research in lower case.
 The 1970s are a foreign country; they do things differently there.
 All I can think of is the 1973 lyric “painted ladies and a bottle of wine,” but probably only Canadians will know what I’m talking about.
-Dear 1970s, your grooviness is faintly creepy.

 Posts Tagged ‘groovy’

 Above, the 1970s modern two-level platform in painter Frank Stella’s loft, from the classic book Inside Today’s Home.
 Below, a recent photo of the renovated 1950s conversation pit in the Number 31 Hotel in Dublin.
-Maybe it’s because I grew up around a hip artist aunt whose 60s/70s handmade house had a seating platform in it, but I am mourning the disappearance of the freeform seating arrangement.
-And apparently I am not alone. …read more

 If tumblr is a bellwether—and it may not be—then the sixties & seventies are back, in style if not in substance.
 So many of tumblr’s weird little blogs, each of them a kind of eclectic personal bulletin board, feature this kind of rock and roll Hair: The Musical meets back-to-the-land handmade-house thing.
-They have a taste for a simpler yet groovier style of living, but it’s never clear if there’s …read more

 Obviously the House of Tomorrow wasn’t meant to be part of everyone’s tomorrow.
 Nice Jag.
 Nice unbuttoned look, too.
 That’s the developer, Bob, with his wife Helene in their 1960 Desert Modern-style house in Palm Springs by Palmer & Krisel, architects.
 From here.
 The photographs originally appeared in Look Magazine.
-The third photo is actually from a different Palmer & Krisel house in Palm Springs.